+So, in a way, I never left journalism.
 Language shapes reality.
 Names are language tools used to organize and structure our understanding of the world and everything in it.
-Names help to civilize our world.
 The naming of something is a political act; it endows significance and denotes ownership or a proprietary authority of the namer over that which is named.

 In the business world naming is no less political.
 I have seen executives at Fortune 500 companies agonize for hours over name candidates for a huge merger and then breeze through a business agenda of remarkable complexity with teams of attorneys and investment bankers.